isomerpages/nlb-reference/_singapore-people/I to S/Leong Yoon Pin.md

 This is essentially a survey-based evaluation of the revised 1984 music text Active Approach to Music-Making (Module 1) for local primary schools.
 A questionnaire was answered by seventy teachers from twenty eight Pilot and Non-Pilot schools and the findings were published in this book.

 * Tan, B. (2002).
 Sounding board: Music and cultural heritage.
-In V. Purushothaman (Ed.), [Narratives: Notes on a cultural journey: Cultural medallion recipients 1979 – 2001](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=11769181) (pp.80-83).
+In V. Purushothaman (Ed.), [Narratives: Notes on a cultural journey: Cultural medallion recipients 1979 – 2001](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=11769181) (pp. 80-83).
 Singapore: National Arts Council.
 Call no.: RSING 700.95957 NAR

 Tan briefly traces the musical beginnings of Singapore, providing a context to the awarding of the Cultural Medallion for musicians from the first winners Choo Hoey and David Lim Kim San in 1979, to the first composer Leong Yoon Pin in 1982, and others.
 In addition, choral music, Asian music cultures, and Singapore’s musical future are broached.